patriciogonzalezvivo/glslViewer/README.md

 * `-o [image.png]` save the viewport to a image file before

-* `-l` or `--live-coding` to draw a 500x500 billboard on the top right corner of the screen that let you see the code and the shader at the same time.
+* `-l` to draw a 500x500 billboard on the top right corner of the screen that let you see the code and the shader at the same time.
 (RaspberryPi only)

+* `-c`or `--cursor` show cursor.

 * `--headless` headless rendering.
 Very usefull for making images or benchmarking.